mollyjames2/CONNEX/README.md

 ## License

-MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---